 - Encopresis or pseudoincontinence.
 This condition occurs in children who resist having bowel movements, causing stool to collect in the colon and rectum.
 When stool becomes impacted or lodged in the colon, liquid feces may leak around this blockage and out of the body.
 Encopresis is typically a symptom of chronic constipation, which leads to stools that are infrequent or hard to pass, but it may also occur as a result of developmental or emotional issues.

-How is fecal incontinence evaluated?
+How is fecal incontinence diagnosed and evaluated?

 To determine the cause of fecal incontinence, your physician will perform a physical examination and ask you about your diet, prescriptions, and any over-the-counter medicines you are taking, including antacids and laxatives.
 Your physician will also perform: